 He nipped out to buy the extra ingredients he needed to make his meal, refusing to let me see the contents of the carrier bag when he returned.

 ‘No fun unless it’s a surprise,’ he said with a grin.
 So I let him get on with it, torn between expecting burnt offerings or something worthy of MasterChef.

 ‘Go and change into something spectacular,’ he called out.
 Spectacular?
 I had a couple of good dresses I’d bought in the days when I was described as a “breakthrough fresh voice"...

 Helen's second novel Old Bones will be published on 18th January 2021.
-To whet your appetite, here is the current page 100 in the manuscript... currently being edited... enjoy!
+The advanced information sheet is here... and to whet your appetite, this is page 100... enjoy!